open-contracting-extensions/public-private-partnerships/docs/framework.md

 #### VI.3.1.
 Structured information on individual service payments

- Structured information on actual individual service payments can be provided in the `contract/implementation/transactions` section of an OCDS release.
+Structured information on actual individual service payments can be provided in the `contract/implementation/transactions` section.

 **Schema**: Information can be provided using the following OCDS fields.